 Lucas is struggling to cope with his workload.

 There are two types of “circles” when it comes to a person’s social world: the inner and outer circles.
 Close friends we feel comfortable with belong to the inner circle.
-Meanwhile, people whom we talk to but not frequently belong to the inner circle.
+Meanwhile, people whom we talk to but not frequently belong to the outer circle.
 Granovetter refers to them as “strong” and “weak” ties; he points out the importance of weak ties when it comes to learning new information and ideas.